 “There is a special place in hell for women who don’t help other women.”

-If you are a woman, did you know the most powerful move you can make for yourself and the planet is to stand for another woman?
+If you are a woman, the most powerful move you can make for yourself and the planet is to stand for another woman.

-Resist the impulse to marginalize and push yourself to the side.
-Put yourself at the center of your life.
-Exercise healthy narcissism (yes, there is such a thing!) through self adoration and love.
+woman you can help is you.
+Exercise healthy narcissism (yes, there is such a thing!) by engaging with the things and people that make you feel whole.
 Instead of being the “them,” a member of the less important group of human beings on the planet, make yourself the “us.”
-Make a decision to get right with who you are, a force of nature itself, who has the power to birth new consciousness in herself and the world through all your actions.
-Next, place your loving attention on another woman and make her the center, too.
+Take time every day to remember that you are a force of nature itself, who has the power to change the world through her actions.
+Then, place your loving attention on another woman and make her the center, too.

 Avoid isolation – tether yourself to a sister.
 Oppression of the feminine has become such an insidious part of our identity that we have lost sight of how isolating it can be.
 Woman can suffer from a chronic sense of loneliness.
 It’s hard to be a “part of” when you are earning less for the same work, praying to predominantly masculine spiritual symbols and figures, surrounded by a violent culture that turns the rape and murder of women into entertainment, and you are dependent on a mental health industry originating from the work of Sigmund Freud who characterized his female patients as “hysterics.”
 Give yourself a moment of instant affinity, a spark in this unconscious darkness, by tethering yourself to a sister.
 Go to lunch, form a support group, and share your dreams.
 Let the magic you possess reflect back to you through her knowing eyes.

-Fortify healthy boundaries and establish a sense of place, belonging, and home in the world that is yours.
-The move here is to take up space.
+Create healthy boundaries and practice saying no. The move here is to take up space.
 Say no when you mean no and yes when you mean yes.
 The personal is political for women.
-That means make your voice heard no matter what your opinion – right, left or middle – whether voting on a women’s health care issue like abortion, speaking up for equal pay at work, or simply telling your date where you would prefer to go to dinner.
+That means make your voice heard no matter what your opinion – right, left, or middle – whether voting on a women’s health care issue like abortion, speaking up for equal pay at work, or simply telling your date where you would prefer to go to dinner.
 Boundaries are made by your active participation in drawing the line in the sand where you end and everything else begins.
 Help your sister to take up space, too, by valuing her voice and lines in the sand.

-End intolerance by stopping attacks on yourself or other women.
+Stop attacking yourself and other women.
 The quickest way to destroy yourself is to attack yourself.
 What negative or limiting beliefs are you telling yourself?
 What you tell yourself creates your inner and outer reality.
 You are that powerful.
 What you think determines how you feel and ultimately, the actions you take in the world.
 One negative thought can lead to an out of control chocolate binge or the decision to sleep with a lover who treats you poorly.
 Check out Byron Katie’s “The Work” for a quick and easy method to disarm the inner critic who is keeping you down.
 Do the same when you are in the presence of other women.
 Go up, not down.
 Speak positively about yourself and others.
 Avoid indulging in pity parties where you are attacking yourself or others.